 Connect to the database and retrieve data

-Let's connect to your SQL Server database and run a simple SELECT query.
-This will confirm that your application is connected properly and able to pull data from the database.
+At this stage, you can connect to the SQL Server database and run a simple SELECT query to retrieve some data.
+This way you can confirm that the application is connected properly and can pull data from the database.

 Create DatabaseConnection.cs (connection strings)